How To Unlock Your Android Phone [June 2020]

 This article covers how to get through the security lockout on your phone if the phone has been locked or turned off.
 If you’re looking for ways to unlock your Android phone to use it on other carriers, check out our guide to checking if your phone is unlocked here!
-And if you’re wondering how to check the locked status of a phone, see our guide to that here.
+If you’re wondering how to check the locked status of a phone, see our guide to that here.

 Try Variations on Your Passcode